 While being a popular tourist attraction based on its beauty alone, The Dark Hedges has received a huge spike in tourism and visitors since it featured in the massively successful HBO T.V. show Game of Thrones.

-The Dark Hedges is now one of the most photographed landmarks in Ireland as all Game of Thrones fans who visit the Emerald Isle want to snap a picture on Kingsroad.
+The Dark Hedges is now one of the most magical places to see and most photographed landmarks in Ireland, as all Game of Thrones fans who visit the Emerald Isle want to snap a picture on Kingsroad.

 When to visit – open all year round